YangLabHKUST/mfair/README.md

 <!-- badges: end -->

 Methods for matrix factorization to leverage auxiliary information based on the paper MFAI.
-The name of the package, `mfair`, comes from “Matrix Factorization with Auxiliary Information in R”.
+The name of the package `mfair` comes from “Matrix Factorization with Auxiliary Information in R”.

 ## Installation